 The Psychological Impacts of Volunteering When Depressed

-Dr. Susan Noonan is not only an advocate for individuals with mental illness, but also a counselor, a teacher, and a friend as well.
-She is actively teaching the impact of volunteering and the road to recovery from depression.
+Dr. Susan Noonan is not only an advocate for individuals with mental illness, but also a counselor, a teacher, and a friend.
+She is actively teaching the psychological impacts of volunteering and the road to recovery from depression.

-I recently posted a blog on my Psychology Today column View From the Mist about the benefits of volunteering when depressed.
-In it I described many of the advantages of getting out and helping others.
-I also discussed how difficult it is to do when depressed, and the many things we face each day that make it a unique challenge.
+Recently, I posted a blog on my Psychology Today column View From the Mist about the benefits of volunteering when depressed.
+I described many of the advantages of getting out and helping others.
+I also discussed how difficult it is when depressed, and the many things we face each day that make it a unique challenge.
 Today let’s continue that discussion and look at the psychological impact of volunteering.

-When you volunteer your time to help others, there are several things you must do first, such as search out the many possible types of volunteer opportunities, see what the task description is like and how demanding it feels to you.
-Then you have to telephone the organization, fill out an application form which might have short essay questions, and go for an interview with a supervisor-type person to determine if you are a good fit for their organization.
+When you volunteer your time to help others, there are several things you must do first.
+For instance, search out the possible volunteer opportunities, see what the description is like, and how demanding it feels.
+Then, you have to telephone the organization, fill out an application form which might have short essay questions, and go for an interview with a supervisor-type person to determine if you are a good fit for their organization.
 When not depressed, you just take it all in stride.

-But the depressed mind colors our perception of this process, and we may start to have worries and negative thoughts about the whole thing.
+The depressed mind colors our perception, and we may start to have negative thoughts about the whole thing.
 Deciding on where to volunteer and the entire application process is a big deal when depressed.
 You might wonder: What if it’s too much?
 What if I can’t do the tasks asked of me?
 They probably wonder why I am doing this, why I have so much free time at my age, in the middle of my career when I should be out working in a real job!
-The probably think I’m a loser!
-I don’t want anybody, especially my friends, to know that I am not working and have to do volunteering instead, that I can’t hold down a regular job.
-I’d be embarrassed!
-What if I get really depressed again and can’t go in – I don’t want anybody to see me like this.
+They probably think I’m a loser!
+I don’t want anybody, especially my friends, to know that I am not working and have to do volunteering instead.
+Embarrassing!
+What if I get really depressed again and can’t go in?
+I don’t want anybody to see me like this.
 And on and on.
 Well, STOP right there!

-Think about what you are saying to yourself, and try to see that it is biased in a negative way.
+Think about what you are saying to yourself, and try to see that it is a negative bias.
 Where is the evidence for and evidence against these statements?
-In reality, people who volunteer their time are appreciated for giving of themselves and are not considered doing it because they have nothing else to do in life.
-They are not judged negatively by others, but rather they are respected for what they choose to do.
+In reality, people appreciate volunteers for giving.
+They are not doing it because they have nothing else to do.
+They are not judged negatively by others.
+Rather, they garner respect for what they choose to do.
 You will be too.
-Try to reframe the conversation you have with yourself and come up with a more positive and accurate reason for why you are volunteering.
+Try to reframe the conversation you have with yourself.
+Come up with a more positive and accurate reason for why you are volunteering.

-When you volunteer you must look socially presentable, get cleaned up, showered, shaved, hair done, dressed in clean, pressed, business casual clothes out of respect for the people you help, the organization you represent, and yourself.
+When you volunteer, you must look socially presentable.
+You need to get cleaned up, showered, shaved, hair done, dressed in clean, pressed, business casual clothes.
+It shows respect for the people you help, the organization you represent, and yourself.
 That’s a huge effort when depressed!
 It turns out to be very good for your depression, though.
-It forces you to periodically present yourself in your best light possible and practice your social skills with people you don’t yet know in a safe and friendly environment.
+Taking care forces you to periodically present yourself in your best light possible and practice your social skills with people you don’t yet know in a safe and friendly environment.
 It also offsets the tendency toward isolation that is common in depression.
 You might feel anxious at first, especially if depression has caused you to be more isolated, but over time that will improve.

 Seeing the results of your volunteer work can be a source of pleasure, something that is often missing in depression.
-Observing the smile on a recipient’s face for something you did, the appreciation shown by others for a project well done that others can benefit from – it’s hard to get that elsewhere and very hard to put a price on it.
-It gives you personal pride.
+The smile on a recipient’s face or the appreciation shown by others is hard to get elsewhere.
+It’s very hard to put a price on and gives you personal pride.

-It you have professional skills you bring to your volunteer activity (plumber, bookkeeper, teacher, computer, lawyer), there are additional benefits gained from that experience as well.
-First, you are sharing your unique talents with those who need them, and it feels good to be needed.
-Second, it’s always good for your job and career development to be able to say that you volunteer your skills in a particular way – it looks very good on a resume, and could be a foot in to new job prospects.
+If you have professional skills you bring to your volunteer activity (plumber, bookkeeper, teacher, computer, lawyer), there are additional benefits gained from that experience as well.
+First, you are sharing your unique talents with those who need them.
+You’re needed and that feels good.
+Second, it’s always good for your job and career development to be able to say that you volunteer your skills in a particular way.
+It looks very good on a resume and could be a foot into new job prospects.